 We’re used to seeing the word ‘cloud’ stuck in front of basically every technological term out there.
 And while tech-savvy individuals have a decent grasp of what ‘the cloud’ is, the same can’t be said for all its potential applications.
-Cloud hosting, for example.
+This includes Cloud hosting.

-In comparing cloud hosting to more traditional forms of shared hosting, it’s important to stress the benefits of a cloud-based solution, and how next-generation cloud platforms are really in a league of their own.
+In comparing cloud hosting vs shared hosting, it’s important to stress the benefits of a cloud-based solution against more traditional methods, and how next-generation cloud platforms are really in a league of their own.

 So what is cloud hosting?

-On CloudNX, cloud hosting takes the form of Managed Stacks: bundles of pre-configured software that can be used to run a wide range of web applications.
-Optionally, you can launch a pre-installed CMS Application: a stack with WordPress, Drupal or Joomla pre-installed on top.
+On CloudNX, cloud hosting takes the form of managed stacks.
+These are bundles of pre-configured software that can be used to run a wide range of web applications.
+If you want you can instead launch a pre-installed CMS application, which is simply a stack with WordPress, Drupal, or Joomla pre-installed on top.

-Both Managed Stacks and Applications could be considered cloud hosting, since they provide a web hosting environment on a cloud platform.
-This means they draw computing power from a pool of dynamically allocated resources across a large network of physical components, not a fixed set of hardware.
+Both managed stacks and applications could be considered cloud hosting, since they provide a web hosting environment on a cloud platform – they draw computing power from a pool of dynamically allocated resources across a large network of physical components, not a fixed set of hardware.

 What about cloud servers?